 My mum, Carole, though, is a different story – and a complex one.

-Next year will mark a decade since I last spoke to or saw her, and the anniversary has made me think a lot about the past and how she has influenced my relationships with my children.
+This year marks a decade since I last spoke to or saw her, and the anniversary has made me think a lot about the past and how she has influenced my relationships with my children.

 I have to start with my grandparents, who were far from functional.
 My grandad was a paedophile who abused at least two of his daughters, while his wife – my nanna – pretty much let him get on with it.
 Whether my mum was one of his victims I’ll probably never know.

 I remember moments where I tried to reach out but she would recoil, sometimes physically

 Her childhood, peppered with abuse and poverty, with the threat of the workhouse hanging over them, was tougher than I’ll ever understand.
 And things didn’t improve when she married.

 Enter, stage left, my dad.
 Handsome, charming, articulate – and as nasty a drunk as they come, handy with his fists and a firm believer that women should be kept barefoot, pregnant and in the kitchen.

 I have very few memories of our time as a family living in Hull; Dad, Mum, me and my two brothers.
 But the overwhelming feeling when I try to dig through the fog is of being frightened.
 So I don’t do it very often.